it-all/phpInit/README.md

 - Logs to file configured in .env.

 3. Email
 Coming Soon.
-Will use PHPMailer and limit # of emails per hour (I learned this the hard way, as errors on every page load caused my server to bog down with thousands of email sends).
+Will use PHPMailer and limit # of emails per hour (otherwise errors on every page load can cause server slowdown).